Pauline-momanyi/Pauline-momanyi/README.md

 ### Hi there 👋.
-I am Pauline
+I am Pauline Momanyi

-- 🔭 I’m a software engineer with a bias in Cloud and DevOps
+- 🔭 I’m a **Data Engineer** passionate about building scalable data pipelines, transforming raw data into actionable insights, and enabling data-driven decisions.

+- 🔹 Experienced in **Python, SQL, and ETL workflows**
+- 🔹 Hands-on with **AWS (S3, Redshift, EMR, Lambda)** and **cloud-native data architectures**
+- 🔹 Skilled in **data modeling, warehousing, and pipeline automation**
+- 🔹 Exploring **big data technologies** like Apache Spark, Hadoop, and Airflow

+I enjoy working on projects that turn messy datasets into meaningful dashboards, analytics-ready tables, and clean data lakes.

 ## Tools and Technologies